Pitasi/nincodesbot/README.md

 PRs are welcome!
 They are pretty easy tasks.

-1. I'd like to add a LRU cache for usernames.
-Since the friend codes are not supposed to change frequently, a long-lived cache can prevent tons of API request.

-   Probably the entire database can easily fit in RAM :)

-2. I want users to be able to share their own friend code without having to write their username all the times.
+1. I want users to be able to share their own friend code without having to write their username all the times.

    This can be implemented by having a small database containing a map